 The Cause of Noise Anxiety

 Noise anxiety is most commonly a response to trauma, although in some ways it can affect those with nearly any type of anxiety.
-Find out more about your own anxiety by taking my anxiety test now.

 What is a Raised Baseline?